Frequently Asked Questions:

 Concierge medicine has two flavors.
 There is the pay as you go or the subscription model.
 The pay as you go is a set fee, typically based on time, whereas the subscription model has you pay a monthly or yearly fee, for a set amount of access to a physician.
 Each model has its strengths and weaknesses.
 We are currently using the pay as you go model.
 This afford you the opportunity to make your own calculated use of medicine as it fits your need and desires.

 One of the most asked questions involves insurance.
 Most patients are unfamiliar with the back office of a practice and without going into detail, medicine has become a very secretarial/coding labor intensive affair, far in excess of what should be needed or even makes sense.
-The insurance companies are the predominant player in determining the successes or failure of a practice.
-They essentially dictate how you interface and treat patients.
-Coupled with the government’s enforcement (read payment scheme) they are able to determine the extent of care as well as the type you will receive.

 The insurance companies are the predominant player in determining the successes or failure of a practice.
 They essentially dictate how you interface and treat patients, which is not at all in line with our beliefs.
 Coupled with the government’s enforcement (read payment scheme) they are able to determine the extent of care as well as the type you will receive.

 At the Center, we firmly believe that your health care should remain in your control.
 As an informed patient, you have the right and responsibly to determine what and how you want your health care provided.
+By offering you options and giving you the power to choose we can optimize your health efficiently.

 If your request, we will provide you with a receipt that can be submitted to your insurance company for reimbursement, direct to you.
 Our experience with the new insurance system has shown some success with reimbursements, especially laboratory services and HSA policies.